jlapeyre/JuliaQuantumInformation/README.md

 ### [PainterQubits](https://github.com/PainterQubits)

-Superconducting qubits and quantum resonators
+Superconducting qubits and quantum resonators.
+The majority of these packages were last updated no later than (05 2019)

 ## Topics